dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Services/Data Redundancy Options.md

 [Data redundancy - Azure Storage | Microsoft Docs](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy)

-RA-GRS is default Storage Account is created and is recommended for Production use
+Storage Account is by default created with RA-GRS which is recommended for Production

 ---